 VIII.
 Course Practices Required

-Each of the first four modules must be completed with the minimal post-test score as prescribed by the department to proceed to the final module for the course.
+Mathematics 060, 070 and 110 are sequential courses with an instructor and an interactive computer website.
+Students are required to attend class hours.
+Each course is divided into five modules.
+Each of the first four modules must be completed with the minimal posttest score of 70%, as prescribed by the department, to proceed to the final module for the course.
 All course work must be completed in a notebook.

 Students may complete a course at any time during the semester.
 Upon completion of a course, the student can start the next sequential course.
-A new access code must be purchased at that time.
-If all modules of a course are not successfully completed within a semester, the student can re-enroll in the same course the following semester beginning with their first uncompleted module.
+The student should determine if MAT 080 is required for their course of study.
+If all module posttests of a course are not successfully completed within a semester, the student will receive an F, and the student can re-enroll in the same course the following semester at the beginning of their first uncompleted module.

 IX.
 Instructional Materials